geopandas/geodatasets/doc/source/api.rst

 The database of dataset metadata is handled via custom dict-based classes.

-.. class:: Dataset
+.. autoclass:: Dataset
+   :members: path

    A dict with attribute-access and that can be called to update keys.

 .. autoclass:: Bunch
    :exclude-members: clear, copy, fromkeys, get, items, keys, pop, popitem, setdefault, update, values
-   :members: filter, flatten, query_name, path
+   :members: filter, flatten, query_name